 If you Google “the key metrics to track for your website”, you will be presented with 6 different indicators for what would define a successful website.

 These metrics are

 Focusing on these small details the article says, can help your business grow steadily and fruitfully.
-Below, we’re going to discuss what a chatbot is, and how a chatbot can help improve each of these metrics consistently.
+Apart from the benefits of using a website chatbot, you will learn what a chatbot is, and how a chatbot can help improve each of these metrics consistently.

 Customers come back to companies that help them succeed.
 The most basic of all website metrics are the number of customers who come to your site, also known as website traffic.